-Turn off the climate control by using the control in the mechanical room.
+Turn off the climate control by turning the knob in the mechanical room, to the off position.
 You can also accomplish this by turning off the breaker on the breaker panel.

 Disconnect the Electrical power supply.

 Disconnect the City Fill water supply.